 Nutrition?
 It’s all supplemental!

 There are fat burning supplements on the market but these should be treated with caution and always as a supplement to a nutritious, balanced diet and not as a substitute for one.
-We will go into greater detail on fat burning supplements in later articles but it behoves you to do your research into the claims made by any supplement and check the research on which they are based.
+We have gone into greater detail on best fat burners but it behoves you to do your research into the claims made by any supplement and check the research on which they are based.
 Keep your expectations of supplements realistic and be aware of any side effects that they may entail.

 A matter of motivation